sot1986/nuxt-precognition/README.md

 )
 ```

-This module comes with native __Nitro__ integration, but will work with other backend as well, even properly configured _aws lambda_.
+This module comes with native __Nitro__ integration, but will work with other backend as well.

+Are you using only __Lambda__?
+You are covered will [Lambda Precognition](https://www.npmjs.com/package/lambda-precognition)!!

 It supports any validation library (_who said [__Zod__](https://zod.dev/)??_) server or client side.
 You will need only to configure specific `Error parsers`.

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)